 Where do I find a garment's Arc Ratings?

 Arc Ratings can be found on many garment labels or are available from your work clothing supplier.
-Typically a Flame Resistant garment is chosen based on the employer's hazard analysis, which determines the potential incident energy in the work environment.
+Typically Flame Resistant clothing is chosen based on the employer's hazard analysis, which determines the potential incident energy in the work environment.

 What are PPE Categories?

 Personal Protective Equipment (PPE) categories are specified in the NFPA 70E safety standard, based on specific job tasks.
 Four categories range from PPE category 1, that allows single-layer FR arc-rated shirts, pants or coveralls, up to Category 4, that requires a FR arc-rated shirt and pants, plus a double layer switching coat and pants.
 (NOTE: As of the 2015 edition of NFPA 70E, all garments for PPE 1 through 4 MUST be Arc-Rated.
 Older editions of the standard allowed for "layering" solutions using 100% cotton, non-FR T-shirts worn under rated FRC.)

 What level of FR clothing protection is typically needed?

-A Flame Resistant garment is usually chosen based on an employer's own hazard analysis, which determines the right clothes for the potential incident energy exposures in a given work environment.
+Flame Resistant clothing is usually chosen based on an employer's own hazard analysis, which determines the right garments for the potential incident energy exposures in a given work environment.
 Taking into account NFPA standard 70E, roughly 90% of all electrical trade workers generally fall into Category 1 and 2, meaning they require FRC with an ATPV rating of 8 or higher.
 Category 1 has a minimum arc rating of 4.